Carrasco, Lindor lead Mets past Marlins 4-0 for 5th straight - WHIZ News

 Through 100 games, the Mets (63-37) have the second-best record in club history.
 The 1986 World Series championship team was 68-32 at the same point.

+“We’ve played some good baseball and we’ve had our challenges,” manager Buck Showalter said.
+“They’ve been inflicted by other teams, not self-inflicted.
+That’s something I’ve been proud of.”

 The Marlins lost their sixth in a row at home.
-They have not homered at home since July 5 — a stretch of 11 games.
+They have not homered in their own ballpark since July 5 — a stretch of 11 games.

 Miami starter Nick Neidert (0-1) retired his first seven batters before McNeil connected in the third.
 Tomás Nido and Brandon Nimmo followed with consecutive singles, and Lindor’s two-out RBI single made it 2-0.